-OVERVIEW: A tributary to the Cache La Poudre River (Colorado), the 6.8 acre Skin Gulch floodplain restoration site was heavily impacted by post-fire flooding and debris flows, resulting in severe channel degradation and floodplain aggradation.
-The site was subsequently cleared of debris and fill soil removed, leaving a denuded, vulnerable floodplain and impaired channel.
-We revegetated over 1.1 miles of Skin Gulch using container stock, seeding, wood straw, erosion matting, willow/cottonwood cuttings, soil amendments, fascines, and soil/vegetation covered rip-rap.
-Structures included step pools, grade control, toe walls, and gulley stability (zuni bowls and grade control weirs).
-Vegetation and structures controlled erosion and facilitated recovery of the wetland and riparian areas.
+OVERVIEW: A tributary to the Cache La Poudre River (Colorado), the 6.8-acre Skin Gulch floodplain restoration site was heavily impacted by post-fire flooding and debris flows, resulting in areas of severe channel degradation and floodplain aggradation.
+The site was subsequently cleared of debris and fill, leaving a denuded floodplain and impaired channel.
+Working with the Coalition for the Poudre River Watershed, the US Forest Service, and Larimer County, the AloTerra design team developed conceptual-final design for creek realignment, instream structures, erosion control, weed management, bioengineering, and wetland and riparian restoration of 1.1 miles of Skin Gulch.
+Revegetation efforts included container stock, seeding, wood straw, erosion matting, willow/cottonwood cuttings, soil amendments, fascines, and soil/vegetation covered rip-rap.
+Structures included step pools, grade control, toe walls, and gulley stability (e.g., zuni bowls and grade control weirs).